 Performing Illegal Activities

 A landlord can also evict a tenant who engages in illegal activities.
 If this is the ground for eviction, the landlord is no longer required to give prior written notice—an eviction lawsuit may be filed at the court immediately.

 Once you’ve identified the reason for eviction and established which written notice to send, the landlord must deliver it either in person or via first-class mail.
-Additionally, a landlord may also ask a sheriff to deliver the eviction notice on their behalf for a service fee of $12 or less.
+A landlord may also ask a sheriff to deliver the eviction notice on their behalf for a service fee of $12 or less.

 Attending a Court Hearing in Virginia